Goldman Sachs expects $5 billion hit from tax overhaul in 4Q

 Continue Reading Below

+As a result, the New York bank will likely report a loss for the last quarter of 2017.
+But Goldman and other banks will be among the largest beneficiaries of the new tax code.

-The New York bank on Friday became one of the first to release details on how changes in the tax code will affect how money parked overseas is handled.
+Goldman on Friday became one of the first companies to release details on how changes in the tax code will affect how money parked overseas is handled.
+The bank said two-thirds of the $5 billion is related to changes in repatriation taxes, when funds are returned from overseas.

-Two thirds of the $5 billion are due to changes in repatriation taxes, when funds are returned from overseas, according to Goldman.
-The remainder includes the "effects of the implementation of the territorial tax system and the remeasurement of U.S. deferred tax assets at lower enacted corporate tax rates."

-The new tax overhaul imposes a discounted one-time levy on money held overseas — 15.5 percent for earnings held in cash or other liquid assets and 8 percent for earnings held in harder-to-sell assets.
+The new tax overhaul imposes a discounted one-time levy on overseas money returned to the U.S. — 15.5 percent for earnings held in cash or other liquid assets and 8 percent for earnings held in harder-to-sell assets.
+Previously, companies had to pay a 35 percent corporate tax when they returned that money, so they left it parked overseas.

+It has been expected that changes in the law would prompt many companies to return money to the U.S., potentially $2.5 trillion or more.
+Keefe Bruyette & Woods analyst Brian Kleinhanzl estimated that the repatriation part of Goldman's charge equates to an 11 percent tax rate, based on the $32.6 billion in undistributed foreign earnings Goldman had at the end of 2016.

-It would be a big one-time hit for Goldman, which had been expected to post fourth-quarter net income of $2.07 billion, according to banking analysts polled by FactSet.
+Goldman had been expected to post fourth-quarter net income of $2.07 billion, according to banking analysts polled by FactSet.
 The bank reports earnings in mid-January.

-U.S. companies had found ways to legally park money overseas to avoid the higher U.S. corporate tax.
-It has been expected that changes in the law would prompt many companies to return money to the U.S., potentially $2.5 trillion or more.

 Continue Reading Below